alovak/alovak.com/source/articles/2024-08-15-mastering-iso-8583-messages-with-golang.html.markdown

 require.Equal(t, "000001", authorizationRequest.STAN)
 ```

-By doing so, we can be sure that our specification works in both directions.
-I’ve experienced cases where it works only one way.
+By doing so, we can be sure that our specification works in both directions and that there are no differences in the field values or binary values.
+I’ve encountered rare cases where discrepancies might occur, especially when using custom code or expecting padded values.
 Having such a test removes any doubts.

 ## Checking the Correctness of the Spec